raivivek/raivivek.github.io/index.rst

     ― Socrates

 .. admonition::
-    I am a third year undergraduate student at Indian Institute of Technology, Kharagpur majoring in in Biotechnology and Biochemical engineering.
-As a passionate learner and ardent linux user, I love Biology, Computer Science, `Python`_, `Vim`_, coffee, and sunset.
-This website hosts my work interests and description besides few non-interesting things of my life.
+    I am an undergraduate student at Indian Institute of Technology, Kharagpur majoring in in Biotechnology and Biochemical engineering.
+I am a passionate learner and ardent linux user who loves Biology, Computer Science, `Python`_, `Vim`_, coffee, and beautiful sunsets.
+This website hosts my work interests and description besides few interesting things happening in my life.

-    When I am not working with any of these, one can find me lurking on Wikipedia [1]_ or Quora [2]_.
+    One can often find me lurking on Wikipedia [1]_ (semi-active) or Quora [2]_.

     Here are a bunch of my latest blog posts: